The Charlottesville Astronomical Society Bylaws

-Other Memberships: Senior Membership (defined as age 65 or over), Students (defined as under the age of 23 and enrolled in school) and all Military personnel (defined as Active Duty Personnel serving their Country), upon payment of dues, shall enjoy the full privileges of the Society, including the right to vote (one vote per Membership) at any General Meeting as specified under Article IV, Section 6.
+Other Memberships: Seniors (defined as age 65 or over), Students (defined as under the age of 23 and enrolled in school) and all Military personnel (defined as Active Duty Personnel serving their Country), upon payment of dues, shall enjoy the full privileges of the Society, including the right to vote (one vote per Membership) at any General Meeting as specified under Article IV, Section 6.

 The current annual dues levels for all Memberships listed above can be found on the Society’s website.
-Dues will be payable on an annual basis every December for existing Members in all categories.
+Dues are payable on an annual basis every December for existing Members in all categories.
 For new Members joining during the program year the full Membership fee is required when joining, unless the new Member joins in the Last Quarter of the Calendar Year, whereby the full amount paid will be permitted to extend over and cover the following new program year.

 Section 1.
 The Executive Council of the Society:

-The Executive Council of the Society consists of four (4) elected Officers of the Society by a simple majority vote of the General Membership (President, Vice-President, Secretary and Treasurer), as well as up to six (6) Members at Large appointed by the President.
+The Executive Council of the Society consists of four (4) elected Officers of the Society by a simple majority vote of the General Membership (President, Vice-President, Secretary and Treasurer), as well as up to ten (10) Members at Large appointed by the President.
 Elected and appointed Members of the Executive Council shall hold office for a term of one year until their successors are elected or appointed.

 Elected Members of the Executive Council shall be permitted to run for reelection to any particular office on an annual basis with no implied or required total term limitation.
 However, Members at Large serve only at the pleasure of the President.

 Section 2.
 General Duties of the Executive Council: